 We chose to end the tour with something sweet.
 Portugal really makes amazing pastries.
 GB brought us natas, the most famous pastry in Portugal, another dessert, and some coffee.
 It was a great way to end the tour.
 We were having so much fun, we sat for a bit and chatted.
 At this point, it was almost 4 pm, but GB still stayed and gave us some suggestions for other places to see in Porto.

-I really enjoyed getting the local experience, we had so much fun.
+I really enjoyed getting the local experience on our Porto tour, we had so much fun.
 For €30 per person, I think you really get your money’s worth with Porto Walkers.
-We had so much food and wine, plus saw the city and some local spots, and made new friends.
+We had so much delicious Porto food and wine, plus saw the city and some local spots, and made new friends.
 I loved everything that I tried on my Porto food tour, but I think my favorite thing was probably the nata.
 I love my sweets!
-For more pictures, check out the video.
+For more pictures, check out our video.

 Have you tried any Portuguese food?
 What has been your favorite?